lonesomegeek/LSG.GenericCrud/docs/CustomLayers/README.md

+# How to customize CRUD layers
+This document will explain how you can further customize what is shipped OOTB (out of the box).

-Each call that goes through the library controller base class *CrudControllerBase*, goes exactly through these 3 layers:
+Each call that goes through the library controller base class *CrudControllerBase* goes exactly through these 3 layers:
 - Controller Layer
 - Service Layer
 - Repository Layer

-Here is an exhaustive view of how you can customize the way you want the interaction with these three layers.
+Here is an exhaustive view of how you can customize the interaction of these three layers.

 ## Controller
 When you create your custom controller (ie.: AccountsController), you state that you are differente from *CrudControllerBase* class.
 With ASP.NET Core MVC, you can't go there without creating a custom controller to let MVC know what are the routes and entities you want to publish with your API.